Mapping my degree

 Becoming an effective researcher

-Being an effective researcher means that you have planned your studies, have clear motivations for pursuing a graduate research degree and are aware of career outcomes.
+Being an effective researcher means that you have planned your project, have clear motivations for pursuing your degree and are aware of potential career outcomes.
 Your motivations can change, so be flexible and realistic with your goals.

-2. Set realistic study goals (eg progress meetings, draft and chapter deadlines, submission date, etc) - You and your supervisors are required to formalise expectations to support your goals by completing the Supervisory Agreement when you start your degree and during your candidature as needed.
+2. Set realistic study goals (eg progress meetings, draft and chapter deadlines, submission date).
+You and your supervisors are required to formalise expectations to support your goals by completing the Supervisory Agreement [Word] when you start your degree and throughout your candidature as needed.

 3. Motivate yourself!
-Find out what works for you and use it to your best advantage.
+Find out what works for you and use it to your advantage.

 4. Manage your time effectively.
 Again, figure out something that works with your schedule and keeps you on track.